inasafe/inasafe/docs/source/riabexceptions.rst

-Custom Exceptions
+Module: riabexceptions
 ===============================

-This page contains the documentation for the  Risk-In-A-Box code **Exception** classes.
+This page contains the documentation for the  Risk-In-A-Box code **riabexceptions** module.

-.. autoclass:: riabexceptions.QgisPathException
-      :members:

-.. autoclass:: riabexceptions.TestNotImplementedException
+.. automodule:: riabexceptions
       :members: